Dimensions of fractional Brownian images: Statement and Discussion of Results

 \subsection{Observations and Applications}

 Here we present a few applications of Theorems \ref{holderthm}, \ref{ctsfam} and \ref{frcbrown}, the proofs of which may be found in Section \ref{proofcorsec}.\\

-First, we remark that it is of interest to identify situations in which the intermediate dimensions are continuous at $\theta = 0$, see \cite{fafrke:2018}.
-Theorem \ref{holderthm} implies that this continuity is preserved under index-$\alpha$ fractional Brownian motion. \begin{cor} Let $E \subset \R^n$ be bounded and $B_\alpha: E \rightarrow \R^m$ denote index-$\alpha$ fractional Brownian motion.
+Recent literature has sought to identify situations in which the intermediate dimensions are continuous at $\theta = 0$, for example, see \cite{bufafr:2019,fafrke:2018}.
+Theorem \ref{holderthm} implies that this continuity is preserved under index-$\alpha$ fractional Brownian motion. \begin{cor} Let $E \subset \R^n$ be bounded and $B_\alpha: \R^n \rightarrow \R^m$ denote index-$\alpha$ fractional Brownian motion with $m\alpha \leq n$.
 If $\lid E$ is continuous at $\theta = 0$, then $\lid B_\alpha (E)$ is almost surely continuous at $\theta = 0$.
-Moreover, the analagous result holds for upper dimensions. \end{cor}
+The analogous result holds for upper dimensions. \end{cor}

 Furthermore, Theorem \ref{holderthm} together with Corollary \ref{contcor} have a surprising application to the box and Hausdorff dimensions of sets with continuity at $\theta = 0$.
 In the following, we use the notation